A248/LibertyBans/docs/Quick-Plugin-Comparison.md

 ➖️ – Partially

-❌ – No
+❌️ – No

 ❓ - Unknown, either because the plugin is closed-source, or the feature has not been tested.

 NA - Not applicable

-** - This plugin has been abandoned for at least 3 years.

 ### Why does LibertyBans check all the boxes?

 It didn't used to.
-This chart was created when LibertyBans didn't have multi-instance support, exemption, server scopes, or switching storage backends.
-With this exception of switching storage, all these features were listed in the table, but they were unimplemented and unrequested -- with no plans to add them!
-Back then, LibertyBans used to receive ❌ or ➖️ in many areas.
+This chart was created when LibertyBans didn't have multi-instance support, exemption, server scopes, layouts, or switching storage backends.
+With this exception of layouts and switching storage, all these features were listed in the table, but they were unimplemented and unrequested -- with no plans to add them!
+Back then, LibertyBans used to receive ❌️ or ➖️ in many areas.

 Over time, features were requested and implemented, so LibertyBans fulfills these categories now and receives ✔️.
 Competitor plugins still have capabilities not found in LibertyBans, but they aren't deemed sufficiently important or central to the purpose of punishment to have a place on the table.